 Remove old thermal paste from the processor and heatsink using alcohol swab.

-I usually use Shin-Etsu thermal paste which is relatively cheap and performs well.
+I usually use Shin-Etsu paste which is relatively cheap and performs well.

-After applying new thermal paste, install the heatsink and fan back into the laptop.
+After applying new paste, install the cooling module back in place.
 Do not forget to connect the fan cable to the motherboard!

-What if cooling module cannot be accessed easily?
+What if the cooling module cannot be removed easily?

 In some laptops the cooling module is buried deep inside the case and cannot be easily accessed and removed.
-In order to remove the cooling module it’s necessary to disassemble the whole laptop but it’s only for experienced users.
+In order to remove it you’ll have to disassemble the whole laptop but it’s only for experienced users.

-1. Blow air into the fan grill on the bottom of the laptop.
+1. Blow air into the fan grill on the bottom.

-2. Blow air into the grill on the side of the laptop.
+2. Blow air into the fan grill on the side.

 Switch direction a few times until all dust is gone.
-Most likely this quick cleaning will fix your laptop overheating problem.
+Most likely this quick cleaning will fix your problem too.